Witiko/doctoral-thesis/main.md

     and Section \vref{sec:weighted-zone-scoring}.

-    I have also shown how the accuracy of token embeddings can be further improved using hyperparameter optimization, the constrained
+    I have also shown how the accuracy of token embeddings can be further improved using hyperparameter optimization, constrained positional
-    positional model, word sense disambiguation, decontextualization), and regularization.
+    modeling, word sense disambiguation, decontextualization, and
+    regularization.
 See sections
-    \vref{sec:heuristical-hyperparameter-optimization-in-subtoken-language-models}%
-    --\vref{sec:decontextualized-token-embeddings}.
+    \ref{sec:heuristical-hyperparameter-optimization-in-subtoken-language-models}%
+    --\ref{sec:decontextualized-token-embeddings} on pages
+    \pageref{sec:heuristical-hyperparameter-optimization-in-subtoken-language-models}%
+    --\pageref{sec:decontextualized-token-embeddings}.
     However, some of my results were only evaluated on intrinsic tasks.
-Future work should also evaluate these improvements on math information retrieval.
+Future work should also evaluate these improvements on math information retrieval.↓

-2. I have proven that the soft vector space model with token embeddings as its measure of semantic token relatedness can be restricted to be as fast as the hard vector space model and I have shown that this restriction does not cause any loss in accuracy.
+2. I have proven that the soft vector space model with token embeddings can be restricted to be as fast as the hard vector space model and I have shown that this restriction does not harm accuracy.
 However, my implementation has not achieved the theoretical speed of the soft vector space model and future work should focus on improving it.
-See Section \vref{sec:sparse-retrieval-in-inverted-indices-and-vector-databases-speed}
+See Section \vref{sec:sparse-retrieval-in-inverted-indices-and-vector-databases-speed}.

     I have also shown how the speed of token embeddings can be improved in terms their arithmetic, training, and retrieval.
 See Section
     \vref{sec:quantized-token-embeddings-with-fast-bitwise-arithmetic},
     Section \vref{sec:position-independent-token-embeddings-speed}, and
-    Section \vref{sec:dense-retrieval-in-inverted-indices-speed}.
+    Section \vref{sec:dense-retrieval-in-inverted-indices-speed}.↓

 3. I have shown that four different rank-based fusion learning-to-rank techniques can always improve the accuracy compared to individual systems on math